All Episodes

 You see what I mean about this being embarrassing.

-I mean, we can all sit here and laugh at it, but here we have the supposed maverick of the Senate playing poker during hearings on whether or not to launch an attack of uh cruise missiles into Syria, telling Wolf Blitzer that he lost a thousand dollars and uh bl blitzed, oh my god, you lost a thousand dollars during a committee hearing.
+I mean, we can all sit here and laugh at it, but here we have the supposed maverick of the Senate playing poker during hearings on whether or not to launch an attack of cruise missiles into Syria, telling Wolf Blitz that he lost $1,000.

-I swear, I the prospect of a invading another country and in the Middle East where chemical weapons are involved with mat radical Muslim extremists waiting to take over boars.
+I swear, the prospect of invading another country and in the Middle East where chemical weapons are involved with radical Muslim extremists waiting to take over bores Senator McCain.

 Okay, here are the details.

-Devil's night and the other true tales of Detroit is now out as an e-book came out yesterday.
+Devil's Night and other True Tales of Detroit is now out as an e-book came out yesterday.

-And paperback is on September 17th, which is about three days before you can get the new iPhone 5S or 5C, depending on what you want.
+And Paperback is on September 17th, which is about three days before you can get the new iPhone 5S or 5C, depending what you want.

 So you ought to have money left over.